Showing custom message returned from server

 true, the field is supposed to pass it whenever the validation is performed in the client side.

-Step 2: Submitting the form data via Ajax
+Submitting the form data via Ajax

 The error messages returned from server will be processed inside the

-success handler of the Ajax request.
+response handler of the Ajax request.
 We will see how to do that in the next step.

-Step 3: Showing message returned from the server
+Showing message returned from the server

 After getting the data sent from the client via the Ajax request, the server will perform validation using certain programming language.
 Depend on the validation result, it might response an encoded JSON as